ONSgeo/sdg-11-3-1/README.md

 The Sustainable Development Goals (SDGs) are part of the UN 2030 Agenda for Sustainable Development.
 The Office for National Statistics (ONS) reports the UK data for the SDG indicators on the [UK Sustainable Development Goals webpage](https://sdgdata.gov.uk/), contributing to progress towards a sustainable global future.

-Included in the 17 SDGs is Goal 11, which aims to ["Make cities and human settlements inclusive, safe, resillient and sustainable"](https://sdgs.un.org/goals/goal11).
+Included in the 17 SDGs is Goal 11, which aims to ["Make cities and human settlements inclusive, safe, resilient and sustainable"](https://sdgs.un.org/goals/goal11).
 One indicator that supports this goal is **11.3.1: Ratio of land consumption rate to population growth rate**.

 This code aims to provide an automated calculation of SDG indicator 11.3.1 for the timely reporting on progress towards Goal 11.
 The most recent reporting of this indicator by the UK covers the years [2013-2016](https://sdgdata.gov.uk/11-3-1/).